Dallas Area Rapid Transit: Fleet

 DART's fleet initially consisted of diesel buses.
 In 1998, the agency began using liquefied natural gas buses alongside them as part of a broader environmental initiative.

 In October 2012, DART introduced a new fleet of 123 low-floor 14-to-17-passenger buses for On-Call, FLEX, and low-capacity routes.
 The buses were manufactured by ARBOC Specialty Vehicles.

 From 2013 to 2017, DART would replace most of its bus fleet with 459 NABI 40LFW buses running off compressed natural gas.
 The CNG fleet was further bolstered in 2019 with the addition of 41 New Flyer Xcelsior XN40 buses.
 In 2025, DART announced the purchase of 476 Gillig buses to replace the NABI fleet.

-DART introduced electric buses to its fleet in 2018.
-The seven Proterra Catalyst buses were originally used for the DLink shuttle in downtown Dallas.
-When the shuttle was eliminated in 2019, the electric buses were moved to normal routes; they are currently used on route 28 (Singleton).
-In 2023, DART ordered an additional Proterra bus, this time a ZX5 Max, as a trial for long-range electric buses; it is currently used on route 20 (Northwest Highway).
-Electric buses are denoted with a unique yellow-and-green livery.
+DART introduced electric buses to its fleet in 2018 with seven Proterra Catalyst buses.
+These buses were originally used for the DLink circulator in downtown Dallas; when DLink was eliminated in 2019, the electric buses were moved to normal routes.
+In 2023, DART ordered an additional Proterra bus, this time a ZX5 Max, as a trial for long-range electric buses.
+The buses were retired following Proterra's bankruptcy.

+As of 2026, DART’s bus fleet consists of the following: